stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 *A frigid beam of blue-white light slows down attackers.*

-Make a ranged spell attack against a target that you can see within range.
+Make a ranged evocation attack against a target that you can see within range.
 On a hit, it takes 1d8 + your spellcasting ability modifier cold damage, and its speed is reduced by 10 feet until the start of your next turn.

 ## Sacred Flame
 *Evocation Cantrip*<br>